-A new international trade route in Southwest Pakistan opened up on Sunday by a Chinese ship exporting goods to the Middle East and Africa.
+A new international trade route in Southwest Pakistan opened up in late 2016 by a Chinese ship exporting goods to the Middle East and Africa.
 The route that is being developed by the Chinese in Pakistan is expected to make huge amount of economic gains for the country.

 When China decided to develop the China Pakistan Economic Corridor (CPEC) in 2015, the idea was to deepen economic ties with Pakistan and ensure security for China’s larger ‘One belt, one road’ project.
 Involving an investment of $46 billion, the project is the means by which China can ensure the quickest availability of energy resources from the Middle East by avoiding the Malacca straits and the South China sea.